0xMetanoeo/TV-Watchlist-Generator/README.md

 ## How to use this project

-1. You can save watchlists directly from this project to your local hard drive.
+1. You can [save watchlists!](generated/exchange_embedded_symbols/binance_spot.txt) directly from this project to your local hard drive.
 I plan to use the CICD tools on this platform to generate the watchlists daily
 2. You can clone this repository and generate watchlists locallly for exchanges as you wish.

 ## Importing into Binance